 Eastern Equine Encephalitis

-by EEE virus.
-EEE is an arbovirus (short for arthropod-borne,
+virus.
+EEE is an arbovirus (short for arthropod-borne, meaning spread by

 If possible, stay inside between dusk and dark when mosquitoes are most active.